-The purpose of this study is to investigate differences in brain connectivity between healthy control subjects and patients with schizophrenia.
-This will be done by testing if three different ways of stimulating the visual parts of the brain differ between healthy controls and patients with schizophrenia.
-Electrical brainwave activity will be recorded from the scalps of healthy control participants and patients with schizophrenia.
+The purpose of this study is to investigate differences in brain responses between individuals with and without schizophrenia.
+This will be done by testing if different ways of stimulating parts of the brain differ between the two groups.
+Electrical brainwave activity will be recorded.
 These recordings, known as electroencephalography (EEG) are non-invasive and painless.
-The recordings will be taken while participants sit in a comfortable chair and look at a computer monitor that will display several different types of visual images for 2 minutes at a time.
-The images will be checkerboard patterns, circles and patterns of moving dots. furthermore, the participant will listen to tones while watching a movie on silence.
-Lastly, we will show a on a screen a woman talking, and while adding extra noise see how got the participant is in figuring out what the woman said.
-The resulting EEG brainwaves are then analyzed using a computer and the outputs of the analysis are compared between patients and controls.
-The study aims to obtain a sensitive measure of differences in brain connectivity between healthy controls and patients with schizophrenia.
-A better understanding of this could allow for the development of improved drug treatments for patients with schizophrenia, improved classification of schizophrenia subtypes and earlier diagnosis of schizophrenia.
+The recordings will be taken while participants sit in a comfortable chair and look at a computer monitor that will display several different types of stimuli or listen to tones while watching a muted movie.
+The resulting EEG brainwaves are then analyzed using a computer and the outputs of the analysis are compared between the groups.
+The study aims to obtain sensitive measures of differences in brain function between individuals with and without schizophrenia.
+A better understanding of this could allow for the development of improved drug treatments for schizophrenia, improved classification of schizophrenia subtypes and earlier diagnosis of schizophrenia.